Official websites use .mil

 Tuberculosis (TB) is caused by the bacterium Mycobacterium tuberculosis and most commonly manifests as a respiratory illness.
 Symptoms can include a cough lasting three weeks or longer, coughing up blood or sputum, night sweats, weakness or fatigue, fever, chills, weight loss, and loss of appetite.
 TB is a significant public health concern for Navy and Marine Corps personnel.
 Sailors and Marines commonly operate in areas of the world where there is a high prevalence of TB infection, and close working/living quarters in shipboard and other military environments increase the risk of spreading TB.

-Tuberculosis in Department of Navy Beneficiaries: 2018 Report (NMCPHC): NMCPHC tracks TB trends to better understand the impact in Navy and Marine Corps personnel.
-This report summarizes active TB cases from 2005 to 2017 among DON beneficiaries, including active duty service members, recruits, retirees, and their family members.
+Pulmonary Tuberculosis in Department of Navy Beneficiaries: 2022 Report (NMCFHPC): NMCFHPC tracks TB trends to better understand the impact in Navy and Marine Corps personnel.
+This report summarizes active TB cases from 2008 to 2021 among DON beneficiaries, including active duty service members, recruits, retirees, and their family members.

 Information for Preventive Medicine Departments